kconnour/PyUVS-old/docs/_sources/rst/installation.rst.txt

 :code:`<path to python interpreter> -m pip install <path to PyUVS>`.
 This command will install PyUVS along with all of its subpackages.

 You can now import PyUVS with :code:`import pyuvs`.
+We recommend the syntax :code:`import pyuvs as pu`.

 Subpackages
 -----------
-PyUVS comes a number of subpackages for specialized tasks that require specialized libraries.
+PyUVS comes with a number of subpackages for specialized tasks that require specialized libraries.
+We anticipate

 By default PyUVS requires minimal dependencies but most (if not all) of the subpackages require additional libraries.
 These are not installed by default to reduce package clutter.